 In particular, define the \emph{fundamental path} $ \po =(0,-1,0,-1,0,\dots). $ \end{defn}

-We can draw paths on a tiled square lattice as in Figure \ref{fig:pathlattice}.
-Each path $p$ may be partitioned according to the points at which it agrees with $\po$.
-There are in particular parts of $p$ that are above or below $\po$.
-Each of these parts defines an `envelope' between the two paths.
-We can move from $\po$ to $p$ through a sequence of intermediate paths $p_i$ by `adding tiles' (or half tiles) within each envelope.
-In particular note that if $p_i \neq p$ then there is always a lowest numbered position at which a tile can be added.
+We can draw Pascal paths on a `tiled' square lattice as in Figure \ref{fig:pathlattice}.
+Each path $p$ may be partitioned according to the points at which it agrees with $\po$; the parts of $p$ that are above $\po$; and those below $\po$.
+Each of these latter two parts defines an `envelope' between the two paths.
+We can move from $\po$ to $p$ through a sequence of intermediate paths $p_i$ by `adding tiles' (or half tiles on the right) within each envelope.
+In particular note that if $p_i \neq p$ then there is always a lowest numbered position (from left to right) at which a tile can be added.
 Define $\PP(p)$ as the ordered set passing from $\po$ to $p$ in this way.